BarrOff/roots/README.md

 ```

 **At this point, the library can not handle arrays as input.
 The function may not use integers in its' domain or codomain.**

+*Notice*: using methods from newton.nim requires the input functions to get labeled with the `{.closure.}` pragma.
+Examples can be found in the test file.
+By now I have not been able to remove this requirement.
+Pull requests regarding this are highly appreciated!

 ## To-do